 If you can’t access the free recycling program yet, TerraCycle also recycles blister packs through its pre-paid Blister Pack Zero Waste Box in Australia and New Zealand.
 You can always contact your local pharmacy to see if they’d be interested in sponsoring a Zero Waste Box solution on behalf of the community.

 Razors may seem small and innocuous, but over a lifetime of shaving all of those little things add up to create a huge amount of waste.
 In the U.S. it’s estimated that 2 billion disposable razors go to landfill each year.

 This waste can be avoided!
-You can recycle any brand of disposable razor through TerraCycle and Gillette’s Razor Recycling Program.
-It allows households and communities in Australia or New Zealand to safely collect then ship their waste for recycling
+You can recycle any brand of disposable razor through TerraCycle and Gillette’s razor recycling program.
+It allows households and communities in Australia or New Zealand to safely collect and ship their waste for recycling.

-Sweetening the recycling deal is the TerraCycle Points rewards system, which awards points for every recycling shipment.
-TerraCycle points can be converted to dollars and donated to a charity, community organisation or school of your choice.
+The TerraCycle points rewards system, which awards points for every recycling shipment, sweetens the deal for these recycling initiatives.
+TerraCycle points are redeemable as dollar donations to a charity, community organisation or school of your choice.

-So take a closer look at some of those items that pass through your hands every day.
-Disposing of them responsibly can pay off in so many wonderful ways.
+So, take a closer look at some of those items that make their way into your household regularly and where they end up.
+Disposing of them responsibly can pay off in many wonderful ways.